- January 08, 2021

 VAR stands for Video Assistant Referees, and its main purpose is to ensure that all decisions regarding the treatment of incidents are kept fair and accurate for both sides.
 As the on-pitch referees often could miss a significant occurrence of an infringement of rules, or even favour one squad over another, this type of reassurance from a team of referees improves the accuracy of ref decisions.

-The four main incidents where this type of recall would be needed
+The four main incidents where this type of recall would be needed are:

 Another season ends which can only mean one thing: awards.
 With each year that passes by, the gap between the top six and the rest of the division looks to be widening in quality and financial resources.